Anglican Diocese of the Upper Midwest: Sexual Abuse and Mishandling Allegations

 In 2019, a lay leader at the church of Christ Our Light in Big Rock, Illinois, Mark Rivera, was charged with two felony counts of criminal sexual assault of a minor and predatory abuse.
 10 survivors came forward to report Rivera to the diocese, which only acknowledged some of the allegations.
 In 2021, Bishop Ruch took a leave of absence after admitting he had made a "regrettable error" after it was found that he mishandled the allegations of sexual abuse, and failed to inform the members of his diocese about the allegations.

 Ruch's mishandling of the allegations provoked not one but two parallel investigations — one into the accusations against Rivera and the diocese's response and another into allegations that Ruch and other Anglican Church in North America leaders had created a culture of coercion and control in the Diocese of the Upper Midwest.

-In June 2023, 45 priests and lay persons from the diocese and other churches filed a presentment, or set of allegations, against Ruch.
+In June 2023, 45 priests and lay persons from the diocese and other churches filed a presentment, ora set of allegations, against Ruch.
 The presentment alleged that Ruch welcomed men with criminal histories into the diocese.
 These include 1) ordaining Joshua Moon, a former Presbyterian pastor arrested for soliciting a prostitute, and installing him as rector of Resurrection Anglican in Robbinsdale, Minnesota, 2) hiring Nephtali Matta as a pastoral resident despite his conviction for felony domestic abuse in Colorado, 3) appointing Church of the Resurrection member Chris Lapeyre to supervise a congregant convicted of child sexual abuse, despite Lapeyre being fired from his position as a school teacher for inappropriate conduct with minors, and 4) maintaining the employment of Joel Girard, an employee of the diocese' Greenhouse Movement after Girard allegedly confessed to the sexual assault of another staff member.

 In 2023, the Anglican Church in North America announced that two sets of allegations of abuse mishandling against Ruch would advance to an ecclesiastical trial, which began in July 2025.

 The prolonged controversy in the diocese has led to several parishes leaving the organization or closing their doors.
 Two Minnesota parishes independently voted to transfer out of the diocese in 2023.
 In 2024 one closed in Kenosha, Wisconsin.